idaholab/moose/modules/navier_stokes/doc/content/source/fvkernels/NSFVMomentumGravity.md

-# INSFVMomentumGravity
+# NSFVMomentumGravity

-This object adds a simple gravitational force term to the incompressible or compressible Navier-Stokes/Euler equations of the form $-\rho\vec{g}$ where
-$\rho$ is the density and $\vec{g}$ is the gravity vector.
+This object adds a simple gravitational force term to the compressible Navier-Stokes/Euler equations of the form $-\rho\vec{g}$ where $\rho$ is the density and $\vec{g}$ is the gravity vector.

-!syntax parameters /FVKernels/INSFVMomentumGravity
+!syntax parameters /FVKernels/NSFVMomentumGravity

-!syntax inputs /FVKernels/INSFVMomentumGravity
+!syntax inputs /FVKernels/NSFVMomentumGravity

-!syntax children /FVKernels/INSFVMomentumGravity
+!syntax children /FVKernels/NSFVMomentumGravity